yandex/pandora/docs/advanced.rst

 Raw HTTP request format.
 If you like to use `telnet` firing HTTP requests, you'll love this.
 Also known as phantom's `request-style`.

-This is a size-prefixed HTTP ammo files.
+File contains size-prefixed HTTP requests.
 Each ammo is prefixed with a header line (delimited with \n), which consists of two fields delimited by a space: ammo size and tag.
 Ammo size is in bytes (integer, including special characters like CR, LF).
 Tag is a string.
 You can read about this format (with detailed instructions) at